mzazon/awesome-cloud-projects/aws/async-api-patterns-gateway-sqs/async-api-patterns-gateway-sqs.md

    echo "✅ Created Job Processor Lambda function"
    ```

-   The job processor is now deployed and ready to handle incoming job requests.
+   The job processor is now deployed with Python 3.12 runtime and ready to handle incoming job requests.
 The function's error handling, status tracking, and result storage patterns provide a robust foundation for processing any type of long-running task in your asynchronous architecture.

 7. **Create Status Check Lambda Function**: